An analysis of parameter compression and full-modeling techniques with Velocileptors for DESI 2024 and beyond: Theory and Model

 We account for the sensitivity to small scales by introducing counterterms with coefficients, $\alpha_n$, that multiply the tree-level power spectrum.
 These coefficients describe couplings with short-wavelength modes whose sizes are not directly specified by perturbation theory.
 While their exact values (or even signs) are not known, we can put reasonable priors on them based on the size of gravitational nonlinearities seen in N-body simulations and expected nonlocalities induced by galaxy formation and baryonic physics, all of which contribute additively to the $\alpha_n$.
 Equivalently, the expected contribution of these effects dictates the scales on which our perturbative model is valid.
 We therefore put Gaussian priors on each counterterm centered at zero with widths set such that their corrections are perturbative at our chosen $k_{\rm max}$.
 We similarly include stochastic contributions which we parametrize with SN$_0=R_h^3$, SN$_2 = R_h^3\sigma_2$, and SN$_4 = R_h^3\sigma_4$, where $R_h^3$ is the typical galaxy or halo formation scale and the $\sigma_n$ arise from correlations of stochastic modes in densities and velocities, (e.g.\ $\langle \delta v\rangle, \langle v^2\rangle$, etc.).
 These stochastic terms again account for the small-scale modes missing in perturbation theory, whose signs and exact values are unknown, but whose rough size can be estimated based on our understanding of the small-scale distribution and velocities of galaxies in halos (see \S\ref{sec: FM} and Appendix~\ref{appendix: halo} and also Ref.~\cite{Schmittfull2021}).
 These contributions are added to the 1-loop power spectrum, $P_{s,g}^{PT}(\bk)$, above to give our final LPT prediction

 where $P_{{\rm s}, b_1^2}$ is the term containing $b_1^2\xi_{\rm lin}$ in Eq.~\ref{eq: vel_pk} evaluated to linear order outside of the exponential.
 This parameterization of the counterterms differs slightly from previous works using \velocileptors.
 While giving consistent results, it makes it easier to interpret the counterterms as ``fractional corrections'' to the linear theory multipoles and motivates our choice of prior width on these parameters.
 For example, a value of $\alpha_{n} = 12.5\,h^{-2}\mathrm{Mpc}^2$ corresponds to a $50 \%$ correction to the $n^{\rm th}$ moment at $k_{\rm max} = 0.20 \ihmpc$.
+We also note that even though this parameterization may appear to introduce new degeneracies within the counterterms, we find no significant change in constraints or increased projection effects.

 In computing the observed power spectrum, we assume a fiducial cosmology to convert $\mathbf{\theta}$ and $z$ to 3D distances using the fiducial distance-redshift relation.
 We need to account for distortions in $P(k)$ between assumed and true coordinates, the ``Alcock-Paczynski (AP) effect'' \cite{Alcock79}, in our modeling.
 We do this by rescaling the theoretical power spectrum in true cosmological coordinates to the observed coordinates by: